- Joint Replacement

 Joint replacement can provide relief from your pain and restore function.
-If you need hip, knee or shoulder replacement surgery, you'll be seen in Eau Claire.
-We'll support you from your first appointment through recovery.
+When you have hip, knee or shoulder replacement surgery, you will be supported from your first appointment in Osseo through recovery.

 To learn more about hip, knee or shoulder replacement, you and your family can attend a free two-hour educational program to understand the benefits and risks of joint replacement surgery, as well as discuss any special needs and concerns you may have.
 The Joint PREP class will help you: